If you're new to this term, FBA stands for “Fulfillment By Amazon.”

 The primary step for a beginner is to do a market evaluation and test all models that are proven to work for other successful Amazon FBA sellers.
 Once you do product research, you need to dig further into the technical aspect of it.

-You can test any niche using a product research tool to see which one works best for your FBA business.
+You can test any niche using a product research tool like JungleScout to see which one works best for your FBA business.

 A lot of online merchants using the FBA program sell private labels.
 Selling private labels is the process where the online retailer rebrands a product that's already produced by the manufacturer.
 Amazon itself owns a bunch of white label products.